ni/measurement-plugin-service-extension-example/measurements/python_measurement/README.md

     use cases, these steps should be moved to the `ProcessSetup` and `ProcessCleanup` callbacks.
 - Uses the NI gRPC Device Server to allow sharing instrument sessions with other measurement services when running measurements from TestStand.

-### NOTE

-This example resolves the Logger service during the measurement service startup.
-Therefore, please ensure that the logger service is running before starting the measurement plug-in, else you will get an error indicating that the Logger service was not found.

 ## Required Software